midedickson/GetTutoredOnline/README.md

 1. Content_Type: application/json.
 2. The function to get the token set ia as an header with key'Authorization': 'Token <\the sent token>' whenever a token is needed for protected views.

+(We are doing this when the user is not authenticated, the website should redirect to login page.)

+The idea of this authentication is that when the user comes back to the website without logging out previously, The user gets automatically logged in with the token stored in the localstorage.

 </p>
 <p>